Government call for Consumer Choice ignored by FSANZ

 “Mass medication is not a suitable alternative to a strong healthy diet campaign by the Ministry of Health”

-“The real concerns regarding prevention of Neural Tube Defects need targeted attention and as naturally healthy as possible.
+“The real concerns regarding the prevention of Neural Tube Defects need targeted attention that is as naturally healthy as possible.
 The effects of Dioxin and other environmental toxins also implicated in NTDs need addressing ahead of weak cross community medication in place of poor diet,” said Mr Browning.

 “Our submission also pointed out the lack of consideration to small farm based flour millers if the suggested ‘all bread flours’ fortification regime was pursued.